Sminerino/calorie-tracker/README.md

 ```

-add button does not work
+### add button does not work
 to be added:
--delete food button
+1. delete food button
--calendar component --selector for the day to show recorded stats for
+2. calendar component --selector for the day to show recorded stats for
--total component --consolidated stats for all food throughout the day
+3. total component --consolidated stats for all food throughout the day